shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-02-WritingATheme.md

 ## Adding a Custom Font

 In order to add a custom font to a theme, you'll have to add a `fonts` folder to your extension's `app` folder and add your custom fonts to it in `.TTF` format.
 You can see this structure in our [Rubicon theme](https://github.com/shoutem/extensions/tree/master/shoutem-rubicon-theme/app/fonts) extension.
-For the purpose of this tutorial, you can use the [Roboto font](https://www.fontsquirrel.com/fonts/roboto).
+For the purpose of this tutorial you can use the [Roboto font](https://www.fontsquirrel.com/fonts/roboto).

 These fonts also have to be linked into the app's binary as [assets](https://github.com/rnpm/rnpm#advanced-usage) using [`rnmp`](https://github.com/rnpm/rnpm).
 You do this by adding the following to your extension's `app/package.json` file: